opendevstack/ods-quickstarters/inf-terraform-aws/files/README.md

 ```
 $ make check-config
-Account "XXXXXXXXXXXX" is configured for the "dev" environment...........Passed
+Account "XXXXXXXXXXXX" is configured for the dev environment.............Passed
-There is no account configured for the "test" environment................
+There is no account configured for the test environment..................
 Warn
-There is no account configured for the "prod" environment................
+There is no account configured for the prod environment..................
 Warn
 AWS account configured using SSO.........................................Passed
   Using "YYYYYYYYYYYYYY:ZZZZZZZZ@MyOrganization.com".....................Passed
 Backend configured to "MyStateFileLocation"..............................Passed